-Voters in Batley and Spen will go to the polls next month to decide who will replace their outgoing Labour MP, Tracy Brabin.
+Voters in Batley and Spen will go to the polls this week to decide who will replace their outgoing Labour MP, Tracy Brabin

 Labour’s majority in the seat is not a large one, and after overturning a similar one in Hartlepool in May the Conservatives will be hopeful of a win.